ao561/capitaliteracy_whack2025/README.md

 # CapitaLiteracy

 CapitaLiteracy is a full-stack financial literacy application designed to help users understand and manage their spending.
 Users can upload their credit and debit bank statements as images or PDFs.
-The application utilizes Optical Character Recognition (OCR) to extract transaction data, which is then automatically categorized and visualized on an interactive dashboard.
-The platform also features a personalized goal-setting module and an AI-powered chatbot to provide financial insights and advice.
+The application utilises Optical Character Recognition (OCR) to extract transaction data, which is then automatically categorised and visualised on an interactive dashboard.
+The platform also features a personalised goal-setting module and an AI-powered chatbot to provide financial insights and advice.

 ## ✨ Features

 *   **Secure User Authentication**: Manages user sign-up and login via Supabase.
 *   **Bank Statement Upload**: Supports uploading credit and debit statements in PDF, PNG, and JPG formats.
 *   **OCR Transaction Extraction**: Automatically extracts transaction details from uploaded documents using Tesseract.
-*   **Automatic Spending Categorization**: Sorts transactions into categories like Shopping, Bills, Travel, and more.
+*   **Automatic Spending Categorisation**: Sorts transactions into categories like Shopping, Bills, Travel, and more.
-*   **Interactive Data Visualization**: Displays spending data through dynamic pie charts and line charts showing daily spending trends.
+*   **Interactive Data Visualisation**: Displays spending data through dynamic pie charts and line charts showing daily spending trends.
-*   **Personalized Budget Goals**: Allows users to interactively set and save their monthly spending goals by category.
+*   **Personalised Budget Goals**: Allows users to interactively set and save their monthly spending goals by category.
-*   **AI Financial Coach**: A Gemini-powered chatbot provides personalized financial advice and answers questions about user spending data.
+*   **AI Financial Coach**: A Gemini-powered chatbot provides personalised financial advice and answers questions about user spending data.

 ## 💻 Technology Stack